 On a retest, the Na/K ratio can swing wildly from high to very low as body chemistry rebalances, as the body eliminates toxic metals, and as the body retraces traumas.
 These swings do not mean much, except that a lot of change is going on inside the body.

-What matters is to stay on a nutritional balancing program, and one’s healing will progress.
+What matters is to stay on the development program, and one’s healing will progress.

 Ideal ratio.
-Dr. Eck found that the ideal hair sodium/potassium ratio is about 2.5 in humans.
-A good range is between about 2.4 and up to about 4 or even 5 in a human being.
+Dr. Eck found that an ideal hair sodium/potassium ratio is about 2.5 in humans.
+We find that a good range is between about 2.4 and up to about 4 or even 5 in a human being.
 In an animal, the ideal is closer to 0.5.
 In plants, it is closer to 0.1.
 This is important from an electrical standpoint.
-The sodium/potassium ratio is a measure of the electrical potential of the cells.
+The sodium/potassium ratio is a measure of the electrical potential across the cell walls.